heokhe/rangarang/README.md

 # 🌈 Rangarang
 Rangarang (Persian word for "Colorful") is a tiny library that **chooses the best colors from a picture**.
-It actually extracts a beautiful background color, and a primary color.
+It extracts a beautiful background color, and an accessible text color.

 It is:
 - Very, very lightweight ⚡️